What do these acronyms mean?

 bridge and now want to detail a 1" rivet hole your allowable resolution may be a

-minimum of several inches or feet which is useless.
+minimum of several inches or feet which is useless for these fields of

-Integer based packages are really intended for Electrical Engineering
+Integer based packages are intended for Electrical Engineering

-(EE) applications where they work very well.
+(EE) applications where they work extremely well.
 All parts for schematic capture fall on a

 grid.
 Not only are parts standardized but they are only shown in schematic form; i.e., a